canadianrefrigeration/canadianrefrigeration.github.io/README.md

 ## Disclaimer

-A disclaimer at the footer of the website informs visitors that the information provided on the website, including prices, hours, and services, may be subject to change.
-Visitors are advised to contact the company directly for the most current information.
-The copyright notice for the website content is also included.
+Disclaimer: Prices, hours, services, and other information provided on this website are subject to change without notice.
+While we strive to keep the information accurate and up to date, discrepancies may occur.
+Please contact us directly for the most current information.
+Additionally, please note that pricing, hours, and services may vary depending on specific requests and locations.

 For more information, please contact Canadian Refrigeration & Air Conditioning Ltd directly through the provided contact details.